eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

 not legal syntax:

 <!-- lang: ceylon -->
-    writeLine("Hello, this is Ceylon " process.languageVersion); //compile error!
+    print("Hello, this is Ceylon " process.languageVersion); //compile error!

 Whereas this one is

 <!-- lang: ceylon -->
-    writeLine("Hello, this is Ceylon " process.languageVersion "");
+    print("Hello, this is Ceylon " process.languageVersion "");

 (If you're wondering why the syntax isn't
 `"Hello, this is Ceylon ${process.languageVersion}"`